neisanworks/neisandb/README.md

-# neisan-encoder
+# neisandb
-A high-performance, zero-copy binary encoder/decoder for JavaScript/TypeScript.
-Supports primitive types, arrays, maps, sets, objects, and custom classes with automatic prototype preservation.
-Designed for fast serialization of complex nested structures and persistent storage.
+A high-performance file-based local database for JavaScript/TypeScript.
+Leverages classes for models, allowing for methods and virtual properties while maintaining ease of setup.